JoshyDo/Backtest-API/README.md

 - Always test strategies on independent out-of-sample data
 - Never trade with real capital without understanding all risks
 - Use proper position sizing and risk management

+**Note:** This project was developed with assistance from AI tools for architecture generation and testing, as this is a learning project.
+All functionality has been thoroughly reviewed and tested.

 ## License